LiJiaqi96/scRecover/README.md

 **Test version, please refer to the github link below or use bioconductor to download the released version**

+*Modified by Jiaqi Li*
+*2019-05-17*

+1. More flexible control of parallel options.
+Users could choose to run parallel computation on pre-imputation methods or scRecover, respectively.

+2. Involve more pre-imputation methods in this pipeline.

 *Zhun Miao, Xuegong Zhang*